 Jenna Jasek

-District Vice Principal of Indigenous Learning and Equity for Rocky Mountain School District No. 6, Indigenous Advisor, Educator, and OLS Representor
+District Vice Principal of Indigenous Learning and Equity, Indigenous Advisor, Educator, and Outdoor Learning Representor

 Jenna grew up in the Columbia Valley, in British Columbia, on the unceded territories of her ancestors’ the Secwepemc and Ktunaxa people.
 She is on a learning expedition which involves her culture, traditional teachings, languages and Knowledge of nature.